 Feeling confident in your smile is essential, whether you have a celebration to attend, an interview to conduct or a photoshoot coming up.
 A bright smile is so highly valued that Americans have spent over a billion dollars on whitening strips and other teeth whitening products.

 Do whitening strips work, though?
-And, more importantly, are white strips bad for your teeth?
+And, more importantly, do whitening strips damage tooth enamel?
 While they do offer a quick solution to your teeth whitening needs, their use comes with a few harmful side effects, like increased sensitivity and protein weakness.

 Whitening strips offer a quick solution to brightening your smile, but they could cause damage in the long run.
 If you are looking for a safer way to get great results, reach out to 209 NYC Dental.
 As the oldest standing dental practice in all of New York, we offer a legacy of upstanding work.

 Our team will treat you with the respect and care you deserve.
 When you arrive, you will receive a warm welcome and the best advice from one of our highly trained doctors.
-You can schedule a visit online or contact us to make your appointment today.
+You can schedule a visit online, complete a contact form or call us at 212-355-2290.